ralogon/datasciencecoursera/README.md

-# test-repo
+# Data Science Coursera
-This a test repo for data science specialization on Coursera
+This is a repository created for Coursera Data Science specialization courses